 GeneCards Summary for IL1R2 Gene

 IL1R2 (Interleukin 1 Receptor Type 2) is a Protein Coding gene.
-Diseases associated with IL1R2 include Endometriosis and Rheumatoid Arthritis.
-Among its related pathways are HTLV-I infection and Toll-Like receptor Signaling Pathways.
+Diseases associated with IL1R2 include Endometriosis and Spondylitis.
+Among its related pathways are PEDF Induced Signaling and Hematopoietic cell lineage.
 GO annotations related to this gene include interleukin-1 receptor activity and interleukin-1, Type II, blocking receptor activity.
-An important paralog of this gene is IL1RAP.
+An important paralog of this gene is IL1R1.

 UniProtKB/Swiss-Prot Summary for IL1R2 Gene